Omer0191/dds_analysis/docs/source/content/demoFLMR.rst

 Here we assume

-1. mutation blocks overlapping to enhancers and differential methylatoin regions are done (e.g., demo7 of bpb3 package)
+1. mutation blocks overlapping to enhancers and differential methylation regions are done (e.g., demo7 of bpb3 package)
 2. and differential methylated regions (DMR) are already done by dmr_analysis

 This script is similar to demo1 (e.g., integrated analysis of DEG, DMR, mutation blocks, and TAD - in paper https://pubmed.ncbi.nlm.nih.gov/35495111/)
-But we only consider mutation blocks that are overlapping with enhancers and differential DNA methylatioin regions The output folders: out_chromSegment, out_expresssion, out_genome, out_dds may need to be created manually!!
+But we only consider mutation blocks that are overlapping with enhancers and differential DNA methylation regions The output folders: out_chromSegment, out_expression, out_genome, out_dds may need to be created manually!!

 .. code-block:: bash